 No increase in side effects or toxicity observed in initial patients treated with CivaSheet

 Physicians may safely deliver a significantly higher dose of radiation to patients than with existing standard of care external beam treatment method alone

-Increase in radiation with CivaSheet my reduce the chances a patient experiences cancer recurrence
+Increase in radiation with CivaSheet may reduce the chances a patient experiences cancer recurrence

 CivaSheet is FDA cleared for the pancreatic cancer application.
 A multi-center NIH sponsored study is currently underway to investigate the benefits of CivaSheet for patients with pancreatic cancer.
-Fox Chase Cancer Center in Philadelphia, PA and Rush University Medical Center in Chicago, IL are currently recruiting patients.
-Two to three additional sites are expected to begin enrolling patients in 2017.
+Virginia Commonwealth University in Richmond, VA, Fox Chase Cancer Center in Philadelphia, PA, Honor Health in Phoenix, Arizona, Rush Medical Center in Chicago, IL, Advocate Healthcare in Chicago, IL, and LSU in New Orleans, LA are currently recruiting patients.

 For more information on clinical trials please visit the link below:

 Interview with a physician and a patient’s experience: